History of Ajax, Ontario: CMHC

-Most of the workers left the town when their jobs ended, but several decided to remain in Ajax.
+Most of the DIL workers left the town when their jobs ended, but several decided to remain in Ajax.
 Around 600 renting families lived in houses that were built to last for five years.
 When a federal official came to Ajax and talked about tearing the houses down, the residents protested.
 Some residents went to Queen's Park in Toronto to petition the government.
 During 1945–1951, many of the residents lived in uncertainty, as there were talks of closing down the community, and predictions that the community would turn into a ghost town or farming land.

 The government ultimately bowed to public pressure, acknowledging the demands of the residents, and the need for housing from the incoming married University students.
 As part of a policy to minimize its intervention in the housing market, the government decided to liquidate WHL.
 The tenants of the WHL-built houses received the first opportunity to buy the houses in which they were living, with 10% down payment and a 25-year mortgage.
 The house prices ranged between $2,500 and $3,300.
 Many renters accepted the offer, and became homeowners.
 The buyers were given the option of having a permanent masonry foundation or a basement installed.
 For the basement, the buyer had to pay an additional cost, which could be negotiated directly with the contractor.
 Most residents opted for a basement.

 In 1948, while the Ajax Division was still holding classes, the government had turned over the DIL property from WHL to Central Mortgage and Housing Corporation (CMHC), another crown corporation.
 CMHC's mandate was to develop Ajax into a planned industrial town.
 CMHC assigned the responsibility to George Finley, its housing manager in Ajax.
 Finley established an engineering office, headed by Ted Grierson.

 By this time, the residents of the WHL-built houses had been frustrated with what they perceived as the federal agencies' lack of accountability.
 They had formed a committee to approach their local Member of Parliament, W. E. N. Sinclair, but Sinclair died in 1947 before he could take any action.
 The Ontario County Clerk M. Manning had petitioned Prime Minister William Lyon Mackenzie King, describing the frustration of the residents.